pablopaparini/MortgageCalculator/README.md

    "maturityPeriod": 30
 }
 ```
-* You can find and postman collection in the root of the project named `MortgageCalculatorService.postman_collection.json`
+* You can find a postman collection in the root of the project named `MortgageCalculatorService.postman_collection.json`